-If you're the loving owner of a female dog that has not been spayed, you definitely need to know the signs of your dog in heat.
+If you're the loving owner of a female dog that has not been spayed, you definitely need to know the signs of your dog being in heat.
 A female dog of reproductive age that has not been spayed is called a bitch.
-Canine estrus, or heat, will occur seasonally in the spring and fall.
-A dog that is spayed cannot go into heat since the dog's uterus and ovaries have been surgically removed, leaving the canine sterile.
+Canine estrus, or heat, can occur at any time of year.
+A dog that is spayed cannot go into heat since her ovaries have been surgically removed, leaving the canine sterile.

 Your Dog's First Heat

 The age of a dog's first heat varies greatly.
 The average age for the first heat is 6 months, but small breeds may come into heat earlier.
 Large or giant breeds may experience their first heat as late as 18 to 24 months of age.

 The more aware you are of your dog's cycle, the more prepared you will be for any physical changes and mess that may occur during the dog's estrus.
 These six signs are what to look out for:

 - Swollen vulva: This non-painful swelling typically develops a few days before any discharge or bleeding will occur.